emmanuelmoraGL/labwire-infra/README.md

 ## Infracost service
-This outputs estimations for the infra with breakdowns using the terraform repo. https://www.infracost.io After I run this initially, I decided to remove the NAT gateway with public/private subnets config to avoid extra $37/mo
+This outputs estimations for the infra with breakdowns using the terraform repo. https://www.infracost.io After I ran this, I decided to remove the NAT gateway with public/private subnets to avoid extra $37/mo.

 ```bash
 ❯ infracost breakdown --path=.